ok300/cdk-docs/docs/index.md

 ## For mint operators

-CDK provides a full mint implementation, with instructions on how to configure, run and maintain it.
+CDK provides a full mint implementation, with guides on how to configure, run and maintain it.

 To get started, go to the [CDK Mint Intro](mint/00_intro.md)